Looking at finite resources, how can you define sustainable development considering façade design for urban buildings?

 A conscious ‘design thinking’ approach could direct us towards adopting 3R principles easily and effortlessly.
 It is beneficial to the planet in the long run.

-In addition to reducing, recycling, and reusing it is imperative that we take an urgent look at REPLACING materials like plastics, UPVC, and PVC’s that pose a serious threat to the environment.
+In addition to reducing, recycling, and reusing it is imperative that we take an urgent look at REPLACING materials like plastics, UPVCs, and PVCs that pose a serious threat to the environment.

 Reduction in heat gain by the façade can reduce Air Conditioning loads and therefore lesser consumption of electricity and reduced emission of free radicals.
 Façade’s choices alone can reduce energy consumption and building energy use by up to 20%, perhaps even more if the façade is oriented towards the direction of maximum exposure to heat gain.